anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 * No outstanding high severity issues and other know issues to be documented
 * Release notes
 * Provided with required installation guide, configuration guide, etc.
+* Test results collated, centralized, and normalized, with a final report generated showing status of the test scenario/case (e.g. Pass, Fail, Skip, Measurement Success/Fail, etc), along with traceability to a functional, or non-functional, requirement

 <a name="5.5"></a>
 ### 5.5 Protoype VNFs